elioquinton/elioquinton.github.io/index.md

 **Elio is a scientist, engineer, leader, consultant and advisor with expertise in Artificial Intelligence (AI), Audio Digital Signal Processing and Music.**

-Currently Senior Director of Machine Learning and Audio R&D at Universal Music Group (UMG), Elio brings along over a decade of experience in Artificial Intelligence, Machine Learning (ML), Software Engineering, Audio, Music, Music Technology and the Music Industry.
+Currently VP of Artificial Intelligence at Universal Music Group (UMG), Elio brings along over a decade of experience in Artificial Intelligence, Machine Learning (ML), Software Engineering, Audio, Music, Music Technology and the Music Industry.

 At UMG he founded and lead the _Music & Audio Machine Learning Lab (MAML)_, the first ever Machine Learning R&D group in the recorded music industry.
 The MAML develops cutting edge technology to support and empower artists globally.